Skip to content

 • Birth certificate

-• Children's birth certificates (if you plan to apply for them too)
+• Children's birth certificates, if applying for them

-• Military ID or discharge documents from your home country (if any)
+• Military ID or discharge documents, if any

-• Notarised translations into Russian of every foreign document
+• Notarised Russian translations of every foreign document

 Timeline: from contract to passport